University of Staffordshire

 Interview

-In-person interviews will take place in May 2026.
+In-person interviews will take place week beginning 10th May 2027

-- This typically involves a single panel interview incorporating a values-based role-play element.
-However, this may be subject to change in the context of the current selection review process.
+• This typically involves a single panel interview incorporating a values-based role-play element.

-- The interview broadly assesses applied academic, research and clinical knowledge as well as personal suitability for training.
+• The interview broadly assesses applied academic, research and clinical knowledge as well as personal and professional values and suitability for training.

-- Panel members include programme staff, Clinical Psychologists from the NHS Trusts trainees are employed by and service user/carer representatives.
+• Panel members include programme staff, Clinical Psychologists and supervisors from the NHS Trusts trainees are employed by and service user/carer representatives.

 You will be required to provide both proof of identity (passport or photo driving licence) and eligibility to work in the UK without a work permit at interview.